Open Transfer (formerly Open Enrollment) Frequently Asked Questions

 What if my student wants to attend the same school as their sibling?

-If the sibling is attending the requested school on an approved Open Enrollment or Transfer Request, the new sibling must apply and then will have preference in admission provided that both siblings will attend the school together for a minimum of one year.
+If the sibling is attending the requested school on an approved Open Transfer or Transfer Request, the new sibling must apply and then will have sibling preference in admission provided that both siblings will attend the school together for a minimum of one year.
 Siblings who do not apply will not be considered for admission.

-Note: If the student is already attending an Advanced Learning school (Cherry Crest, Medina, Somerset, Spiritridge, Odle, Tyee, Interlake) in general education through an Open Enrollment placement, then qualifies for and accepts placement in the Advanced Learning self-contained/centered program, and the parent/student wishes, they will be allowed to continue at that school.
+Note: If the student is already attending an Advanced Learning school (Cherry Crest, Medina, Somerset, Spiritridge, Odle, Tyee, Interlake) in general education through an Open Transfer placement, then qualifies for and accepts placement in the Advanced Learning self-contained/centered program, and the parent/student wishes, they will be allowed to continue at that school.

 If we apply early are we guaranteed a place at our requested school?